wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 * The theme should be woocommerce standards compliant.

 = Configurable =
-This plugin is highly configurable, with options to customize almost every feature you may think of. if you have any suggestion regarding the plugin improvement then feel free contact to our wensite http://www.dualcube.com.
+This plugin is highly configurable, with options to customize almost every feature you may think of. if you have any suggestion regarding the plugin improvement then feel free contact to our website http://www.dualcube.com.

 = Feedback =
 All we want is love.
 We are extremely responsive about support requests - so if you face a problem or find any bugs, shoot us a mail or post it in the support forum, and we will respond within 24 hours(during business days).
 If you get the impulse to rate the plugin low because it is not working as it should, please do wait for our response because the root cause of the problem may be something else.